Labyrinthitis is swelling and irritation of the labyrinth of the inner ear. This is a series of fluid-filled tubes and sacs.

 - Blood vessel disorders

-The symptoms can range from mild to severe and last for days or many weeks.
-Symptoms are usually temporary but rarely can become permanent.
+Problems can range from mild to severe and last for days or weeks.

 - Balance problems